DistrictDataLabs/yellowbrick/docs/api/text/dispersion.rst

     # Load the text data
     corpus = load_corpus("hobbies")

-    # create a list of words from the corpus text
+    # Create a list of words from the corpus text
     text = [word for doc in corpus.data for word in doc.split()]

     # Choose words whose occurence in the text will be plotted